Tips for finding the best hearing aids

 Still, it’s always a smart idea as a consumer to be informed.

-That’s particularly true with hearing aids—with these small devices, people often have to make difficult tradeoffs when it comes to features, says audiologist Juliëtte Sterkens, a hearing loop advocate for the Hearing Loss Association of America (HLAA).
+That’s particularly true with hearing aids—with these small devices, people often have to make difficult tradeoffs when it comes to features, says audiologist Juliëtte Sterkens, a consumer and hearing loop advocate for the Hearing Loss Association of America (HLAA).

 Enter a new term, coined by Sterkens, to give you a starting point: superfecta hearing aids.